Your opponents study theory. You study them.

 12 levels.
 6 archetypes.
 Every hand counts.

 Climb from soft tables to razor-sharp opponents.
-Each level introduces tougher archetypes with deeper ranges and sharper sizing, all built from 33M+ live poker hands.
+Each level brings tougher archetypes with deeper ranges and sharper sizing, and each one leaks the way that player type leaks in real games.

 Take over any decision.
 Branch into alternate lines.